-The Company's Board of Directors is responsible for the preparation of other information.
-The Other information comprises the information included in the Board's Report including Annexures to the Board report but does not include the financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the other information.
+The Other information comprises the information included in the Board's Report including Annexures to the Board report but does not include the standalone financial statements and our auditor's report thereon.
+The reports are expected to be made available to us after the date of this auditor's report.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.